-This supplement program is available to Aboriginal persons who hold an Undergraduate Student Research Award (USRA), Vanier Canada Graduate Scholarship (Vanier CGS), Alexander Graham Bell Canada Graduate Scholarship (Alexander Graham Bell CGS), Postgraduate Scholarship (PGS), Postdoctoral Fellowship (PDF), Industrial Postgraduate Scholarship (IPS) or Industrial R&D Fellowship (IRDF).
+This supplement program is available to Aboriginal persons who hold an Undergraduate Student Research Award (USRA), Experience Award (previously Industrial Undergraduate Student Research Award [IUSRA]), Vanier Canada Graduate Scholarship (Vanier CGS), Alexander Graham Bell Canada Graduate Scholarship (Alexander Graham Bell CGS), Postgraduate Scholarship (PGS), Postdoctoral Fellowship (PDF) or Industrial Postgraduate Scholarship (IPS).

 |Value||Up to $5,000|

 |Application Deadline||Minimum of two months before start of activity|